btcpayserver/btcpayserver-doc/docs/Invoices.md

 * *Invoices paid via the [Lightning Network](./LightningNetwork.md) immediately go to a completed state, as their confirmation is instant.
 * **Paid Partial invoice usually happens when a buyer pays the invoice from the exchange wallet  which takes a fee for their service and deducts it from a total.
 In some cases, it happens when buyer enters an  incorrect amount in their wallet.
 * ***Invalid - If you're receiving a lot of invalid invoices in your store, you may want to [adjust invalid invoice time in store settings](./FAQ/FAQ-Stores.md#payment-invalid-if-transactions-fails-to-confirm-minutes-after-invoice-expiration).

+## Archived Invoices

+As a result of the no address re-use feature of BTCPay Server, it's common to see many expired invoices in your store's invoice page.
+To hide them from your view, select them in the list and mark them as **archived**.
+Invoices that have been marked as archived are not deleted.
+Payment to an archived invoice will still be detected by your BTCPay Server (paidLate status).
+You can view the store's archived invoices at any time by selecting archived invoices from the search filter dropdown.